digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ✍️ **Assignment**
 * Create another task in Python.
 Define a new type, with input and output variables.
 Keep it simple and just use standard Python libraries.
 We will touch more advanced topics in the next parts.

 This concludes the first leg of our workshop.
-Congratulations, you are now able to build container-based plugins for Digital.ai Release!
+Congratulations!
+You are now able to build container-based plugins for Digital.ai Release!

 ## Next

 The rest of the workshop builds on the knowledge you have acquired so far.

 If you are more interested in coding, continue with
-* [Part 2](../part-2) - How to integrate with a 3rd party system, using external Python libraries.
+* [Part 2](../part-2/lab-5-create-a-third-party-integration.md) - How to integrate with a 3rd party system, using external Python libraries.

-If you want to know how to set up a Kubernetes cluster for Digital.ai Release task execution, you can skip to
+If you want to know how to prepare a Kubernetes cluster for a production set up of Digital.ai Release with containerized tasks, go to
-* [Part 3](../part-3) - Production Setup with Kubernetes, using the Remote Runner
+* [Part 3](../part-3/lab-6-prepare-for-kubernetes.md) - Production Setup with Kubernetes, using the Remote Runner